strangelove-ventures/web3-mcp/README.md

 ### THORChain Configuration
 The tool uses Nine Realms public endpoints by default, but you can configure a custom THORChain node URL in the .env file for better reliability and rate limits.

+### XRP Ledger Configuration
+The tool can use either a private key or mnemonic phrase for XRP transactions.
+Configure these in your .env file:
+- `XRP_PRIVATE_KEY`: Your XRP private key in hex format
+- `XRP_MNEMONIC`: Alternative to private key - your 12-word recovery phrase
+- `XRP_ADDRESS`: Optional - Your XRP account address (used to verify the derived address)
+- `XRP_RPC_URL`: Optional - Custom XRP Ledger node URL (defaults to public endpoint)

 ### UTXO Chain Data Providers
 The tool uses several data providers for UTXO chains: